Boeing is raising its offer to end the strike | KRDO

 The strike, which has brought production of commercial jets to a near-halt, is the first at the troubled aircraft maker in 16 years.
 Despite its many problems – including the loss of more than $33 billion over the last five years – Boeing is still a major force in US manufacturing and vital to America’s air transportation system.
 It is the country’s largest exporter, and by its own estimates contributes $79 billion to the US economy, supporting 1.6 million jobs directly and indirectly at suppliers spread across all 50 states.

-The union issued as statement late Monday saying it is reviewing the new offer.
-While it did not reject the offer outright, it also did not say it was prepared to put it up for a ratification vote by membership.
-The union said it shows that members were right to reject the previous offer and demand better.
+Earlier in the day, the union, which has more than 33,000 striking union employees, issued a statement saying it was still reviewing the new offer.
+It said the improvements in the offer from the previous tentative agreement shows that members were right to reject the previous offer and demand better.

 “This news validates every step that hardworking Boeing employees have taken on the picket line thus far,” said Brian Bryant, IAM’s international president.
 “Employees knew Boeing executives could do better, and this shows the workers were right all along.
 The proposal will be analyzed to see if it’s up to the task of helping workers gain adequate ground on prior sacrifices.”

-Brandon Felton, a seven-year employee at the Boeing plant in Everett, Washington, told CNN he would vote again against this new offer, which he described as “rather laughable.”
+Brandon Felton, who only started work at the Boeing plant in Everett, Washington, in June, told CNN he would vote again against this new offer, which he described as “rather laughable.”

 Felton said the 40% raises originally demanded by the union was “not unreasonable” and a minimum of what he would vote to accept.
 He said he also wants to see a return of the pension plan.

-Note: Correction: An earlier version of this story incorrectly stated the start date for Boeing employee Brandon Felton.
-He started in June.